 Each institution shall:

-- Examine periodically all employment policies, practices, and procedures dealing with recruiting, interviewing, testing, screening, selection, placement, classification, evaluation, transfer, promotion, training, compensation, fringe benefits, layoffs, and terminations for discrimination on the basis race, color, creed, sexual orientation, religion, sex, gender identity or expression, ancestry, national origin, age, or disability and take remedial action to correct such discrimination if found to exist.
+- Examine periodically all employment policies, practices, and procedures dealing with recruiting, interviewing, testing, screening, selection, placement, classification, evaluation, transfer, promotion, training, compensation, fringe benefits, layoffs, and terminations for discrimination on the basis race, color, creed, sexual orientation, religion, sex, gender identity or expression, ancestry, national origin, age, veteran status or disability and take remedial action to correct such discrimination if found to exist.

 - Disseminate widely affirmative action and equal employment opportunity policies in the university community so that everyone, including students, will be apprised of such policies.